evanalyticsalex/hr_analytics/README.md

 - Helps HR & Finance collaborate on retention strategy
 - Demonstrates the strategic value of data analytics in cost control

-IMPORTANT NOTES
+📌 IMPORTANT NOTES

-📊 Attrition Cost Modeling
+📊 Attrition Cost Modeling Overview
-This project estimates the financial impact of employee attrition using a basic cost model.
+This project estimates the financial impact of employee attrition using a simple, scalable cost model.

-🔍 What It Does:
+🔍 What the Script Does
-Loads employee data from data/WA_Fn-UseC_-HR-Employee-Attrition.csv
+Loads employee data from
+data/WA_Fn-UseC_-HR-Employee-Attrition.csv

-Flags employees who left the company (Attrition = 'Yes')
+Flags employees who left the company
+(Attrition == 'Yes')

-Assigns a fixed cost of $50,000 per leaver (customizable)
+Assigns a fixed cost of $50,000 per leaver (adjustable in the script)

 Calculates:

-Total number of leavers
+📉 Total number of employees lost

-Total estimated attrition cost
+💸 Total estimated attrition cost

-Cost breakdown by department
+🏢 Cost breakdown by department

+Generates a horizontal bar chart showing departmental attrition costs

-📂 Output Files:
+💾 Output Files
-Saved automatically in the /outputs folder after running the script:
+After running the script, these files are saved automatically in the /outputs folder:

-outputs/attrition_leavers.csv
+File	Description
-→ Detailed records of employees who left
+outputs/attrition_leavers.csv	Detailed records of employees who left outputs/attrition_cost_by_department.csv	Estimated cost of attrition by department

-outputs/attrition_cost_by_department.csv
-→ Summary of attrition cost per department

-🧠 Script Location:
-You can find the full implementation in: scripts/model_attrition_cost.py